 One of the most important elements of the requirements document that isn’t in the preceding list is the signatures of the key stakeholders indicating their acceptance of the requirements.
 Stakeholders sometimes have short memories, particularly on long-term projects, so documenting requirements and obtaining their approval is essential for project success.

-Note: This lectures on, what is project scope management?, is designed by Academy for International Modern Studies, and it is a part of pmp training covered during project management certification, project management diploma and mba project management online programs, offered by AIMS.
+Note: This lectures on, what is project scope management?, is designed by Academy for International Modern Studies, and it is a part of pmp training covered during project management certification and project management diploma programs, offered by AIMS.